rdoo/netflix-stack/README.md

 Example microservice that allows storing and retrieving files.
 Files are kept in MongoDB GridFS collections allowing storing files larger than 16 MB.
 Uploading and downloading is streamed thanks to Apache Commons FileUpload library resulting in low memory profile.

 ## Building and running
-Before running, it is important to create your own JWT keys for security reasons.
+Before running, it is important to create your own JWT encryption keys for security reasons.
-To create keystore use command:
+To create a keystore use command:
 ```sh
 keytool -genkeypair -keyalg RSA -keystore jwt.jks -alias jwt -storepass mypass -keypass mypass
 ```